U.S., North Korea in behind-the-scenes talks over third summit, Moon says

-SEOUL (Reuters) - The United States is in behind-the-scenes talks with North Korea over a possible third summit and has proposed working-level negotiations that have been stalled since the second such meeting in February, South Korean President Moon Jae-in said on Wednesday.
+SEOUL/WASHINGTON (Reuters) - The United States is in behind-the-scenes talks with North Korea over a possible third summit and has proposed reviving working-level negotiations stalled since a second meeting between U.S. President Donald Trump and Kim Jong Un in February, South Korean President Moon Jae-in said on Wednesday.

+Trump said on Wednesday he would not meet with the North Korean leader during his trip to Asia for the G20 summit.

+“But I may be speaking with him in a different form,” he told reporters before heading to Asia.
+He did not elaborate.

-Moon, in written answers to questions posed by visiting foreign journalists, said there was no reason to talk of a “stalemate” just because there had been no official dialogue, aimed at the denuclearisation of North Korea.
+Earlier, Moon, in written answers to questions from news agencies, including Reuters, said there was no reason to talk of a “stalemate” in efforts to persuade North Korea to give up its nuclear weapons just because there had been no official dialogue.

-U.S. President Donald Trump and North Korean leader Kim Jong Un held their second meeting in the Vietnamese capital of Hanoi in February but failed to reach a deal due to differences between U.S. calls for denuclearisation and North Korean demands for relief from sanctions.
+A second summit between Trump and Kim held in February in Hanoi collapsed over differences between U.S. calls for North Korea’s denuclearisation and Kim’s demands for relief from punishing sanctions.

-“Both sides have been engaged in dialogue in regard to a third summit,” Moon said.

-The United States had made a proposal for working-level talks, Moon said, urging North Korea to return to the negotiating table “at the earliest date possible”.
+Moon said the United States had made a proposal for working-level talks and he urged Pyongyang to return to negotiations “at the earliest date possible in order to convince the international community of its willingness for complete nuclear dismantlement”.

 North Korea pursued nuclear and missile programmes for years in defiance of U.N.
-Security Council resolutions and U.N. and U.S. sanctions.
+Security Council resolutions and sanctions.

 Moon has been an ardent champion of efforts to end the confrontation, vowing to play a mediator role in nudging North Korea into giving up its nuclear weapons in exchange for an end to sanctions and security guarantees.